 When Ian and I got together, we shared a passion for opening a business.
 Over a period of about 2 years we looked at buying existing businesses in Edinburgh, delis and cafes mostly.
 Over time we realised that none of the businesses quite fitted us.
 Once we moved away from that idea, we quickly realised that a gift shop might suit us better.
 We loved Broughton Street and knew it had huge potential to be a great spot.
 Our landlord is a really lovely guy and took a punt on us, despite us having no previous experience...the rest is history.

-How it came to be what it is now?
+How did it come to be what it is now?

 We opened Curiouser and Curiouser on Broughton Street on the 16th September 2010, just as the UK was coming out of a recession.
 A lot of our early customers commented that they thought we were being really brave opening at that time.
 We saw it as an opportunity, a lot of businesses had closed down, opening up lots of retail spaces, very similar to now.
 So it gave new businesses like ours the opportunity to start something new.